productboardlabs/envdoctor/packages/envdoctor/Readme.md

 ### extends

 You can use either name (string) which should match installed package.

-We'll try to load `envdoctor-config-<yourname>` first, then it fallback to the full name.
+- @scoped (will be resolved as @scoped/envdoctor-config)
+- @scoped/package-name (will be resolved as @scoped/envdoctor-config-package-name with a fallback to @scoped/package-name)
+- package-name (will be resolved as envdoctor-config-package-name with a fallback to package-name)

 You can also pass your own configuration as an object for example
 extends: `["essentials", require("./doctor")]`.
 See `/example` implementation for more details.